lkra/lkra.github.io/_teaching/2014-spring-teaching-1.md

 date: 2020-09-01
 location: "Amsterdam, The Netherlands"
 ---
-Designed the following student project, held a weekly paper discussion and supervised the final project.
+Designed the _Ethical considerations for application design in NLP_ student project, held a weekly paper discussion and supervised the final project.

 ## Ethical considerations for application design in NLP